DouglasMagno/scalable-microservice/README.md

 ```
 ## Environment Variables

-Create a `.env` file in the root directory with the following content:
+Create a `.env` file in the `builder/.env` directory with the following content:

 ```env
 MONGODB_URI=mongodb://mongo